Parry Osayande: Anini Saga

 In the 1980s, Lawrence Anini an armed bandit terrorised the Nigerian landscape.
 Anini hailed from the defunct Bendel state and had a reputation for being armed and highly dangerous.
 Anini was falsely rumoured to have been sponsored by the Oba of Benin, Oba Erediauwa.
 Due to his blood relation to the Oba of Benin, Osayande was sent to Benin to arrest Anini.
 It was one of the earliest episodes in the history of crime detection in the Nigeria Police dating back to 1961 that crime detection became tribalised.
 Osayande was made Commissioner of Police in charge of Bendel State for a year and on 3 December 1986, Anini was captured.
-Anini’s arrest team was led by a superintendent of police, Kayode Uanreroro; Gambo Jimeta, a UK-trained detective at the time, was also credited for the success of the operation.
+Anini's arrest team was led by a superintendent of police, Kayode Uanreroro; Gambo Jimeta, a UK-trained detective at the time, was also credited with the success of the operation.

 Post-retirement

 After Osayande's retirement in 1992, he continuously made several recommendations when necessary to the Nigerian Federal Government on Police reform.
-In 2010, under the president Goodluck Jonathan Administration, Osayande was made chairman of the Police service Commission, a position he held until 2014.
-Between 2010-2014, Osayande chaired several Committees aimed at the reorganization of the Nigeria Police Force.
+In 2007 under the Shehu Musa Yar'adua administration he was made Chairman of the police reforms committee and in 2008, under the president Goodluck Jonathan Administration, Osayande was made chairman of the Police service Commission, a position he held until 2013.
+Between 2008 and 2013, Osayande chaired several Committees aimed at the reorganisation of the Nigeria Police Force.

+Personal life and death

+Osayande was married to Irene Amayo, and they had five children.
+Osayande died on 28 September 2025, at the age of 88.

 Honours and awards

-Parry Osayande has received several awards for his service to Nigeria.
-Among his awards include the Nigerian Police Medal (NPM); Fellow of the Royal Institute of Public Administration, England (RIPA), Officer of the City of Atmore, USA; Member of the National Institute (MNI) and Distinguished Citizen of Edo state.
+Osayande received several awards for his service to Nigeria.
+Among his awards include the Commander of the Federal republic of Nigeria (CFR), Officer of the order of the Niger (OFR) Nigerian Police Medal (NPM); Fellow of the Royal Institute of Public Administration, England (RIPA), Officer of the City of Atmore, USA; Member of the National Institute (MNI) and Distinguished Citizen of Edo state.

-Personal life

-Parry Osayande is married to Irene Amayo, both of which have produced five children.